afrankenthal/iDMAnalysis/analysis/README.md

 ```
 The ROOT version set up by this LCG is 6.18.00, and the compiler is GCC 8.2.0.

+**NOTE**: this setup should not be used simultaneously with a CMSSW release, since cmsenv sets up conflicting software versions.
+Use a different session between running the skimmer and this code.

 ## Compiling

 The framework has a CMakeLists.txt file to easily build the executable and each macro as a shared library.
 Just make a build directory, call cmake and then run make install to build: